matacoder/senior/README.md

 - additional mechanisms for configuring which files to include in source releases (including plugins for integration with version control systems)

-- the ability to declare project “entry points”, which can be used as the basis for application plugin systems
+- the ability to declare project "entry points", which can be used as the basis for application plugin systems

 - the ability to automatically generate Windows command line executables at installation time rather than needing to prebuild them